frontendkey/blog-posts/posts/My-First-Awesome-Post.md

 ### Two Factor Authentication (2FA) - Google Authenticator/Authy
 > Note that enabling two factor authentication such as Google Authenticator does not prevent your account from getting hacked

 This type of second factor authentication is not the best, but it is supported by many platforms.
+Do choose something better over this if possible.

+#### Why isn't it the best ?
+It's simple, just like your password, these verification codes can be stolen through phishing attacks, SIM swap attacks and many more.